NoahStolk/DevilDaggersSurvivalEditor/DOCUMENTATION.md

 | `33000000` | ? | ? | ? |
 | `01000000` | ? | ? | ? |

+World version is 8 for V1, and 9 for all later versions.

+Spawn version is always 4 except when using settings buffer which was added in V3.1.
+Spawn version 5 adds support for initial hand upgrade and additional gems.
+Spawn version 6 adds support for timer start.

 ### Arena buffer

 Fixed-length one-dimensional array of 2601 (51 x 51 = 2601 tiles) 32-bit floating point numbers (2601 x 32 / 8 = 10404 bytes) representing the height of each tile in the arena.

 ### Spawns header buffer

-Fixed-length buffer of 40 bytes.
+Fixed-length buffer of 40 bytes (or 36 when world version is 8).
 Contains the amount of spawns, but mainly unknown values.

 The spawns header buffer for the default spawnset looks like this: